DevCrown716/DevCrown716/README.md

 ## 🤵 About_Me

-- 🌱 I'm currently learning front-end development
+- 🌱 I am an individual full-time blockchain and full-stack developer.
-- 🤔 I use daily `.js`,` .html`, `.sass`/`.css`
+- 🤔 I am also familiar with C/C++/C# and Python/Django.
-- 📝 I write articles on [indietutes.com](https://indietutes.com)
+- 📝 I always write clean and reusable code.
-- 💬 Talk to me about Technology, Space and Politics
+- 💬 Talk to me about your Projects or modern Technology.
-- 😄 Pronouns: He/Him
-- 👯 I’m looking to collaborate on Web development
+- 👯 I’m looking to collaborate on Blockchain and Web development.
-- ☕ I don't use Caffeine
+- 😄 I enjoy playing football, volleyball and reading books.

 ## 🌍 Lets_Connect_On